 You can calculate your child maintenance payments on GOV.UK.

-- If you are paying child maintenance to other children from separate relationships
+- Whether the paying parent is paying child maintenance to other children from separate relationships

 - Basic rate